ten1ser/dcnitro/README.md

 }
 ```

-## Features in Detail
+## Features in Detail 🔍

-### 1. Instant Nitro Sniper
+### 1. ⚡ Instant Nitro Sniper

-- Scans incoming messages for `discord.gift/` URLs and attempts to redeem them instantly using the provided user token.
+- **Nitro Code Detection**: Scans incoming messages for `discord.gift/` URLs and attempts to redeem them instantly using the provided user token.
-- Implements various headers and random user agents to avoid detection.
-- Differentiates between "Invalid code" and "Captcha required" to provide accurate feedback on code redemption status.
+- **Feedback Handling**: Differentiates between "Invalid code" and "Captcha required" for better clarity on the redemption status.
+- **Stealth Measures**: Implements various headers and randomized user agents to avoid detection.

-### 2. Giveaway Sniper
+### 2. 🎉 Giveaway Sniper

-- Automatically clicks buttons and reacts with emojis to join giveaways, ensuring better chances of winning.
+- **Automatic Entry**: Joins giveaways by clicking interactive buttons or adding emoji reactions.
-- Automatically detects giveaway messages and reacts to join.
+- **Improved Detection**: Automatically detects giveaway messages and joins by reacting.
-- If you win, it will notify you via webhook and attempt to send a DM to the giveaway creator.
+- **Prize Notifications**: Sends webhook notifications and attempts to DM the giveaway creator if you win.
-- Added better prize extraction logic for more detailed and accurate information.
+- **Better Prize Extraction**: Uses enhanced logic to accurately extract and display the giveaway prize.

-### 3. Stealth Features
+### 3. 🕵️ Stealth Features

-- **Randomized Headers**: Adds `X-Super-Properties`, `X-Fingerprint`, and other headers to requests to mimic legitimate Discord client behavior.
+- **Randomized Headers**: Adds `X-Super-Properties`, `X-Fingerprint`, and other headers to mimic legitimate Discord client behavior.
 - **User Agent Rotation**: Utilizes a list of common user agents to make requests appear from various devices.
-- **Hardware Identifiers**: Randomizes device identifiers in headers to further avoid detection.
+- **Randomized Device Identifiers**: Randomizes hardware identifiers in headers to further avoid detection.
-- **Error Handling for Rate Limits**: Added logic to respect Discord's rate limits and retry after a specified cooldown period.
+- **Rate Limit Handling**: Added logic to respect Discord's rate limits and retry after a cooldown period.

-### 4. Logging and Notifications
+### 4. 🔔 Logging and Notifications

-- Logs to `logs.txt` to keep track of important events such as snipes, warnings, and errors.
+- **Comprehensive Logging**: Logs to `logs.txt` to keep track of important events such as snipes, warnings, and errors.
-- Sends webhook notifications to a configured URL, allowing real-time tracking of successful Nitro redemptions or giveaway winnings.
+- **Webhook Notifications**: Sends real-time updates to a configured webhook URL, detailing successful Nitro redemptions or giveaway wins.
-- Enhanced webhook messages with improved formatting and detailed information, including the author, location, and prize.
+- **Improved Formatting**: Webhook messages are formatted with descriptive titles, colored embeds, and author/location details.

-## Important Functions
+## Important Functions 🔑

 - **check_nitro_codes**: Detects and redeems Nitro codes as soon as they are posted.
-- **handle_giveaway_reaction**: Automatically reacts to giveaway messages to enter, including reacting to buttons or emojis.
+- **handle_giveaway_reaction**: Reacts to giveaway messages, either clicking buttons or adding emojis.
-- **detect_giveaway_win_message**: Detects when a win message is posted and sends a notification, optionally attempting to DM the giveaway creator.
+- **detect_giveaway_win_message**: Detects when a win message is posted and sends notifications, optionally DMing the giveaway creator.
-- **BotConnectedInfo**: Sends a notification when the bot successfully connects to Discord, including detailed account information.
+- **BotConnectedInfo**: Notifies when the bot successfully connects to Discord, with account details.

-## Avoiding Detection
+## Avoiding Detection 🚫

-- **Custom Headers & Device IDs**: Adds multiple custom headers to mimic Discord client requests more closely.
+- **Custom Headers & Device IDs**: Uses custom headers to closely mimic Discord client requests.
-- **Random User-Agent Strings**: Chooses a user-agent string from a predefined list to simulate requests from different devices.
+- **Rotating User Agents**: Chooses a user-agent string from a predefined list to simulate requests from different devices.
-- **Randomized Hardware Identifiers**: Randomizes device and fingerprint identifiers to make each request appear unique.
+- **Random Device Identifiers**: Randomizes device and fingerprint identifiers to make each request unique.
+- **Rate Limit Respect**: Implements a `Retry-After` mechanism for 429 HTTP responses to avoid getting rate-limited further.

-## Warning
+## Warning ⚠️

 Selfbots are strictly against Discord's Terms of Service.
-If you use this script, you do so at your own risk.
-It is recommended to only use this on test accounts that you are willing to lose.
+Use this script at your own risk, and only on test accounts that you are willing to lose.

-## Contributing
+## Contributing 🤝

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
+## License 📜

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Acknowledgements
+## Acknowledgements 🙏

 - Thanks to the contributors of `discord.py` and other Python packages that made this project possible.

-**Note**: The use of this bot should be strictly for educational purposes only.
-Any misuse, including violating Discord's Terms of Service, may result in a ban or other legal consequences.
+**Note**: This bot is for educational purposes only.
+Misuse, including violating Discord's Terms of Service, can lead to a ban or other legal consequences.